moderndatacompany/dataos.info/docs/api_docs/dataos_pyflare_sdk.md

 ## Getting Started

-The following code snippet exemplifies the configuration of a DataOS PyFlare session for generating fictitious data, applying transformations, and saving the results to Icebase depot.
+The following code snippet exemplifies the configuration of a PyFlare session for generating fictitious data, applying transformations, and saving the results to Icebase depot.

 ### **Import the Requisite Libraries**